Sagi-Send/boundary-layer-matching-vs-numerical-study/README.md

 * **Numerical reference**
   Reformulated as a first-order system and solved with MATLAB `bvp4c`.

-We sweep several values of ε and track the **L₁-error** between the two solutions.
+To test convergence of the asymptotic approximation, we sweep several values of ε and track the **L₁-error** between the two solutions.
+Results show a first-order logarithmic convergence.

 ---